 Call regular or special meetings of the Board of Directors or the House of Delegates;

-605.6.7 Admit members to LSC

-Admit eligible prospective Group Members and Affiliated Individual Members;

-605.6.8 Retain contractors and employees
+5.6.8 Retain contractors and employees

-Retain such independent contractors and employ such persons as the Board shall determine are necessary or appropriate to conduct the affairs of Hawaiian Swimming;
+Retain such independent contractors and employ such persons as the Board shall determine are necessary or appropriate to conduct the affairs of HISI;

-605.6.9 Appoint other officers, agents, or committees or coordinators and others
+5.6.9 Appoint other officers, agents, or committees or coordinators and others

 Appoint other officers, agents, or committees or coordinators, or administrators, to hold office for the terms specified.
-These appointees shall have the authority and perform the duties as provided in these Bylaws, the Hawaiian Swimming Policies and Procedures Manual or as may be provided in the resolution appointing them, including any powers of the Board of Directors as may be specified, except as may be inconsistent with any other provision of these Bylaws.
+These appointees shall have the authority and perform the duties as provided in these Bylaws, the HISI Policies and Procedures Manual or as may be provided in the resolution appointing them, including any powers of the Board of Directors as may be specified, except as may be inconsistent with any other provision of these Bylaws.
 To the extent not provided elsewhere in these Bylaws, the Board of Directors may delegate to any officer, agent, committee, coordinator, or administrator the power to appoint any such subordinate officers, agents, committees or coordinators and to prescribe their respective terms of office, authorities and duties; and

-605.6.10 Remove leadership not elected by HOD
+5.6.10 Remove leadership not elected by HOD

-Remove from office any officers, At-Large Board Members, committee chairs, or committee members, or coordinators, or administrators of Hawaiian Swimming who were not elected by the House of Delegates and who have failed to attend to their official duties or member responsibilities or have done so improperly, or who would be subject to penalty by the Board of Review for any of the reasons set forth in Article 404.1.3 of the USA Swimming Rules and Regulations.
-No officer, (current section 605.7 Executive Committee is moved to Section 7 in the new template)At-Large Board Member, or committee Chair or coordinator or administrator may be removed without receiving the thirty (30) days written notice specifying the alleged deficiency in the performance of the member’s responsibilities under these Bylaws, the member’s official duties or other reasons.
-All notices and proceedings under this section shall be prepared, served and processed utilizing the procedures for a formal hearing pursuant Article 406 of the USA Swimming Rules and Regulations to the extent applicable.
-Should the officer, At-Large Board Member, committee Chair, committee member, coordinator, or administrator contest the alleged deficiency or other reason set forth in the notice, the Board of Directors shall hold a hearing at which the member shall have the same procedural rights as if the hearing were to be conducted by the Board of Review pursuant to Part Four of the USA Swimming Rules and Regulatio
+Remove from office any At-Large Board Members, committee chairs, or committee members, or coordinators, or administrators of HISI who were appointed/elected by the Board and who have failed to attend to their official duties or member responsibilities or have done so improperly, or who would be subject to penalty by the Zone Board of Review for any of the reasons set forth in Part Four of the USA Swimming Rules and Regulations.
+However, no At-Large Board Member, or committee chair or coordinator may be removed without receiving the thirty (30) days’ written notice specifying the alleged deficiency in the performance of the member’s responsibilities or specific official duties or other reasons and an opportunity to respond in writing within twenty (20) days to such allegations.

+(current section 605.7 Executive Committee is moved to Section 7 in the new template)

 5.7 MEETINGS - Board of Directors meetings shall be open.
 Matters relating to personnel, disciplinary action, legal, taxation or similar affairs shall be deliberated and decided in a closed session which only Board Members are entitled to attend.
 By a majority vote on a motion of a question of privilege, the Board of Directors may decide to go into closed session on any matter deserving of confidential treatment or of personal concern to any member of the Board of Directors.